 This is a conversation with Lebanese director Ely Dagher.
-He is the director of the Palme D’Or-winning Waves ’98 (available above), one of my favorite short films.
+He is the director of the Palme D’Or-winning Waves ’98 (available below), one of my favorite short films.
 He also has an upcoming feature film called The Sea Ahead.

 I highly recommend watching Waves ’98 before listening to the episode.
 It’s only 15 minutes long 🙂

 - The 2015 ‘You Stink’ Lebanon uprising: context/background

 - The feeling of history repeating itself: Waves ’98 features the 1998 waste crisis which led to the 2015 waste crisis (which led to the uprising)